jonasbn/github-pages-javascript-prototype-external-data/README.md

     }
     ```

-Instead of using the _pen_ from [Codepen.io] I had used previously I located a new _pen_ which would render what looked like profile/contact data.
+    2. Instead of using the _pen_ from [Codepen.io] I had used previously I located a new _pen_ which would render what looked like profile/contact data.
 I decided for: "[User profile][user_profile]" by [Jose Pino][jofpin].

-So I copied in the HTML and CSS into the skeleton provided by my previous prototype.
+    I copied in the HTML and CSS into the skeleton provided by my previous prototype.

-Enabled [GitHub Pages][github_pages] and got the URL:
+    5. Enabled [GitHub Pages][github_pages] and got the URL:

     `https://jonasbn.github.io/github-pages-javascript-prototype-external-data/`

     The fields between the UI and the JSON does not match up exactly, but for this prototype, this does not really matter, I started to wrap my head around [_Manipulating documents_][mdn_manipulation], did some tweaks, introduced use of [`Document.getElementById()`][mdn_getelementbyid] and IDs in the HTML and something crazy happened - It worked first shot!

     **HTML**:

     ```HTML
     <!DOCTYPE html>